“How much oil does my car need?”

 Clearly, it’s a good idea to check your oil levels every few weeks.

 How To Check The Engine Oil Level (Step-By-Step)

 The best way to check your oil level is with the oil dipstick.

-The dipstick will have markings indicating the right oil level with an L for low and H for high.
+The dip stick will have markings indicating the right oil level with an L for low and an H for high.

-Ideally, you want the correct level to be right in the middle between the L and the H.
+Ideally, you want the correct amount to be right in the middle between the L and the H.

 Here’s a quick walkthrough of how to properly check your oil level with the dipstick:

 1. Park your vehicle on a level surface.
 Some manufacturers recommend checking your oil with a warm engine, but the important thing is to leave your truck or car off for about 10 – 15 minutes before checking so the engine oil can settle in the oil pan.

 2. Open your hood and pull out the car’s dipstick from the dipstick tube.